 Nursing facility residents are one of the hardest hit populations of the COVID-19 pandemic.
-As of October 2020, long-term care facilitiesof total COVID-19 cases in the U.S., but 40 percent of total deaths, .
-A large percentage of nursing facility residents, including the majority of long-stay residents, are individuals dually eligible for Medicare and Medicaid — people who are significantly due to severe symptoms.
+As of October 2020, long-term care facilities account for eight percent of total COVID-19 cases in the U.S., but 40 percent of total deaths, surpassing 100,000 long-term care resident and staff deaths.
+A large percentage of nursing facility residents, including the majority of long-stay residents, are individuals dually eligible for Medicare and Medicaid — people who are significantly more likely to contract COVID-19 and be hospitalized due to severe symptoms.
 This confluence of factors makes dually eligible individuals residing in nursing facilities among the most vulnerable populations in the U.S. during the pandemic.

-With support from Arnold Ventures, the Center for Health Care Strategies (CHCS) is producing a , chief medical officer, ; Denny Chan, senior staff attorney, ; and Michael Monson, former senior vice president for Medicaid and Complex Care, .that explores the impact of COVID-19 on different sub-populations of dually eligible individuals.
+With support from Arnold Ventures, the Center for Health Care Strategies (CHCS) is producing a blog series that explores the impact of COVID-19 on different sub-populations of dually eligible individuals.
 This population often receives fragmented, uncoordinated care from separate Medicare and Medicaid services.
-To better understand the experience of dually eligible nursing facility residents during the pandemic, and how to better protect this population , CHCS spoke with several experts: Elaine Ryan, vice president of State Advocacy and Office Integration, ; David Gifford, MD
+To better understand the experience of dually eligible nursing facility residents during the pandemic, and how to better protect this population amid rising cases, CHCS spoke with several experts: Elaine Ryan, vice president of State Advocacy and Office Integration, AARP; David Gifford, MD, chief medical officer, American Health Care Association; Denny Chan, senior staff attorney, Justice in Aging; and Michael Monson, former senior vice president for Medicaid and Complex Care, Centene Corporation.

 Challenges for Dually Eligible Nursing Facility Residents amid COVID-19